airblade/css_dryer/README.markdown

 ## Introduction

 Cascading style sheets (CSS) are wonderful but repetitive.
-Rails strongly discourages repetition, the don't repeat yourself (DRY) principle, so writing CSS feels ungainly in Rails.
+[Repetition is bad](http://en.wikipedia.org/wiki/Don't_repeat_yourself), so CssDryer lets you write CSS without repeating yourself.
+And you don't need to learn any new syntax.

 There are two sources of repetition in CSS: